llm-bible/llm-bible.github.io/_publications/denny2023using.markdown

 bibkey: denny2023using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.16364"}
-tags: ['Prompting', 'Merging', 'Reinforcement Learning']
+tags: ['Merging', 'Prompting', 'Reinforcement Learning']
 ---
 With their remarkable ability to generate code, large language models (LLMs) are a transformative technology for computing education practice.
 They have